Kubernetes Beginnings

 minikube delete

-Accessing Kubernetes Cluster
+Accessing Kubernetes

 A Kubernetes cluster can be accessed via:

-- kubectl - CLI tool
+- kubectl - CLI tool (most common)

-- Kubernetes Dashboard - GUI
+- Kubernetes Dashboard - Web-based GUI

-- APIs - Programming or CLI
+- APIs - Direct API calls for programming or CLI